 A pleasantly light dram that serves as a gentle yet encouraging introduction to the whisky of Mackmyra.

 ‘Skördetid’ is the latest of Mackmyra’s special edition releases.
-Meaning ‘Harvest Time’ in Swedish, the whisky is the result of a collaboration with Italian wine producer Masi, with the Mackmyra spirit finished for six months in Amarone wine casks.
+Meaning ‘Harvest Time’ in Swedish, the whisky is the result of a collaboration with Italian wine producer Masi that see’s the spirit finished for six months in Amarone wine casks.
 Bottled at 46.1%, Skördetid retails in the UK for around £70.

 Smell: Berries, Caramel, Nut, Vanilla, Fudge, Raisins and Cinnamon.